eunices/masters-thesis-code/README.md

 # README

-Note: README is written in the first-person voice.

 This repository contains all the code to do with my masters thesis for reproducible research.

 ## Folder structure